Heat (1995 film): Impact

-Subsequent works
+Sequel

 On March 16, 2016, Mann announced that he was developing a Heat prequel novel, as a part of launching his company Michael Mann Books.
 On April 27, 2017, Reed Farrel Coleman joined the project as co-author.
 On May 15, 2020, Mann stated that the novel would function as both a prequel and a sequel, with plot taking place before and after the film's main events.
-By January 19, 2022, it was revealed that the novel would be a collaboration between Mann and Meg Gardiner; it was subsequently released in August 2022.
-The title is Heat 2.
+By January 19, 2022, it was revealed that the novel would be a collaboration between Mann and Meg Gardiner; titled Heat 2, it was eventually released in August 2022.

-In September 2019, Michael Mann stated that he intends to produce an adaptation of the novel, acknowledging film and television as possible mediums for release.
+In September 2019, Mann stated he intended to produce an adaptation of the novel, acknowledging film and television as possible mediums for release.
 By July 5, 2022, Mann reaffirmed his plans to adapt the novel follow-up into a feature film, while stating that the principal cast from the first installment may be recast for the adaptation.
-In April 2023, it was reported that the sequel was in development, with Adam Driver in talks to play young McCauley.
+In April 2023, it was reported that the adaptation was in development.
+In October 2025, Amazon MGM Studios picked up the rights from Warner Bros. after they disagreed with Mann on the film's budget.
+Jerry Bruckheimer joined the project as producer along with Scott Stuber, under the United Artists division.
+Between December 2025 and July 2026, Christian Bale and Leonardo DiCaprio confirmed they would play Vincent Hanna and Chris Shiherlis after months of negotiations.
+Stephen Graham will portray a younger version of Neil McCauley.
+Production is set to begin in November with a budget of $170 million.